peter4k/react-native-backbone/README.md

 ## RestKit.send()
 Send simple HTTP request
 This is based on the React Native fetch method.
-It has a simple error checking to check if the response status is not 200.
+It has a simple error checking to check if the response status is not between 200-208 or 226.
 The returned object is a json instead of a response object

 ```